 The RIW Program supports the rail industry by giving participant organisations full visibility of workers moving between projects and employers, maintaining a single electronic record about each worker’s health, education and competencies.
 This ensures that work is carried out by qualified people and enhances overall safety on rail networks across Australia.

-The RIW Program is about to undergo a significant change, as it moves from current service provider Pegasus to new service provider Metro Trains Australia from 28 June 2019.
-A new system will be launched and new smartcards will be issued.
+The RIW Program has undergone a significant change, as it moved from service provider Pegasus to new service provider Metro Trains Australia on 28 June 2019.

 The RIW Program offers many benefits to the local rail industry in Australia: